MSU-HPC User Guide

 • The sudo command can be run on Login, Development, and DTN nodes.

-To Request and/or perform Management on a Role Account
+To Request a New Role Account

 • Name: